rkg266/MishneLab_Renu/README.md

 **How to run?:** Update the directories as per your local and set the following paramaters in the code -
 * RUN_KNN (1/0): Enable to run the KNN parcellation. <br/>"Line 105: N_KNN_CLUSTERS = 27" to modify the number of clusters. <br/>Set "Line 106: cfg.ComputeTemporalCorr = true" to enable correlation calculation.
 * RUN_DICE_SIMILARITY (1/0): Enable to compute Dice similarity and generate plots.
+Plots are not saved automatically.
 * RUN_TEMPORAL_CORR (1/0): Enable to consolidate and generate temporal correlation plots.
+Plots are not saved automatically.

 ## Allen map - parcellation and temporal correlation (within and across parcel)
+(Currently code is for FULLBRAIN.
+Will update soon for hemispheres.)<br/>
 **Run code:** allenmaps_v0.m <br/>
 **Files/folders required:**
 * Allen map: allen maps\2D_calcium_atlas.nii